ClaytonFogler/SYE-Bayesian-Analysis-with-Football-Data/task_list.md

 ## Task List

+### For December 4

+1. Remove situation from models.

+2. Tweak logistic regression plots to have one probability per distance.

+3. Change the classification to do 5-fold cross-validation.

+4. Add more games.

+5. Work on combining things into a write-up.

 ### For November 13

 1. Fix the bagging and random forest to use a character or factor response.